 Starting in ArcGIS Enterprise 10.6, an input image service can be secured.
 If your raster function requires a secured image service as an input, you must provide a token, and possibly a referrer, along with the URL so the analysis service can access it.
 A long-lived token can be obtained from the token server.
 For more details, see Acquire ArcGIS tokens.

 Tasks that analyze patterns

 The tasks that analyze patterns are described in the following table:

 The CalculateDensity task creates a density layer from point features by spreading known quantities of some phenomenon (represented as attributes of the points) across the raster.
 The result is a layer of areas classified from least dense to most dense.

 The ComputeChangeRaster task is used to evaluate the difference between two input rasters, and generates a change raster output service.
 This tool supports continuous raster data and categorical raster data.
-When the raster inputs are two categorical rasters, the output change raster includes an attribute table containing all the permutations of class transitions, as well as the pixel counts for all changed and unchanged classes.
+When the raster inputs are two categorical rasters, the output change raster includes an attribute table containing all the permutations of the from and to classes as well as the pixel counts for all changed and unchanged classes.

 The InterpolatePoints task allows you to predict values at new locations based on measurements from a collection of points.
 The tool takes point data with values at each point and returns a raster of predicted values.

 The tasks that analyze terrain are described in the following table: